placeholder

 Does a divorce revoke a will?

-If you’re going through or have recently gone through a divorce, you might be wondering: “Does divorce revoke a will?”
-The short answer is no—your will remains valid.
-However, divorce does impact your will in significant ways, particularly regarding provisions for your ex-spouse.
-This article explains how divorce affects your will, why it may be necessary to make a new one, and answers some of the most common questions that arise in these situations.
+If you’re going through or have recently gone through a divorce, you might be wondering - does a divorce revoke a will?
+The short answer is no; your will remains valid.
+However, divorce does impact your will in significant ways, particularly regarding provisions for your ex-spouse along with how your wider estate plan operates.

 Arrange a free initial consultation